 2. Advantages of Best Balanced Mutual Funds

-Best Balanced Mutual Funds offers diversification in form of a single docket of a mutual fund.
-An investor, thus, needs to go through the hassle of analyzing and selecting a bouquet of funds.
-A fund manager can do this job for the investor.
+Best balanced mutual funds offer diversification in the form of a single mutual fund.
+Hence, investors need to analyse and select a bouquet of the right funds carefully.
+A fund manager can do this job for investors.

 3. Disadvantages of Best Balanced Mutual Funds

 4. Tax Implications

 Debt-oriented hybrid funds come under the family of debt funds for taxation purpose.
-The long-term capital gains tax is applicable if the fund is held for 36 months or more.
-The short-term capital gains are taxed at 20% with indexation benefits.
+The LTCG tax is applicable if the funds are held for more than 36 months.
+The STCG is taxed at 20% with indexation benefits.
 In other words, equity-oriented balanced funds have a clear tax advantage over debt funds.

 5. Better Risk-Based Returns

-Best Balanced Mutual Funds have given better risk-adjusted returns in the long run compared to equity returns.
+Best balanced mutual funds have offered better risk-adjusted returns in the long run compared to equity returns.
 A comparison is given below.

 ||5-year rolling return